 The long descent into…

 Justin had run the UTA22 in 2017 so he knew the course from CP5 to Scenic World.
 His description of the worst being behind us and his encouragement kept me going.
+I had hoped to be descending quickly for the next 8 km to make up a lot of time, but it was better to stuck together.

 The wide fire trail had some sketchy sections, and with the 100 km runners appearing quickly we had to move out of their way often.